 The 653km long High speed train around Hainan Island was put into operation On December 3, 2010.
 It was world’s first island-looping high speed train.
 Passengers can go around the main island of the province from the Phoenix Airport, while enjoying a view of the sea.

 In December 2012, the Harbin-Dalian high speed train, which passed through Liaoning, Jilin and Heilongjiang three provinces at a designed speed about 350km/h, was put into operation.
 It is the first HSR built on a high latitude area.
-According to the meteorological records in the past 30 years, those three provinces are the coldest places in winter and hottest places in summer.
+According to the meteorological records in the past 30 years, those three provinces are the coldest places in winter.
 The temperature difference in a year of those three provinces in China's northeastern region even reaches 80 degrees Celsius.

 The 1776km long Lanzhou Urumqi High speed train was opened to traffic On December 26, 2014.
 It is a "modern steel and silk road" that connects both east and west part of China.
 Except enjoys the longest high-speed mileage constructed at once, it also holds the honors of the first High speed train passes the wind area of deserts.
 Chack the detailed information about the amazing Lanzhou Xinjiang High Speed Train.